First Time Home Buyer Process in Florida: Expert Guide

 If there is a chance of a bidding war, you should also add an escalation clause that establishes a maximum offer limit.

-While some buyers choose to waive contingencies to make their offers more appealing, this should be avoided if possible.
+While some buyers choose to waive contingencies to make their offers more appealing, this should be avoided.
 Purchasing a home only to discover later that it has significant problems beyond your budget can be disastrous.

-However, in highly competitive markets, it may be challenging to purchase a home with specific contingencies.
+However, in highly competitive markets, purchasing a home with specific contingencies may be challenging.
 Speak with your realtor to determine what is feasible.

 Prepare to negotiate the price